alexandrsashin/useful-frontend/README.md

 Get colors and typography info about webpage: http://stylifyme.com

 ## Tools
+GitHub is a web-based Git or version control repository and Internet hosting service: https://github.com
 GitBook is where you create, write and organize documentation and books with your team: https://www.gitbook.com

 ## Meetups and conferences